 Biomes O’ Plenty is one of the most well known Biome mods available for Minecraft.
-Especially when it comes to 1.12.2.
-Most of the biomes included with this mod really compliment the vanilla game.
+Especially when it comes to Minecraft 1.12.2.
+Most of the Biomes included with this mod really compliment the Vanilla game.

 What you’re used to in Minecraft won’t be changed too much.
 When exploring, you will find that new Biomes spawn in both the Overworld and Nether.
-Sadly, the End Dimension isn’t changed currently.
+Currently, no new Biomes are added to the End Dimension.

-Interestingly, Biomes O’ Plenty also includes a slurry of new blocks and items, such as new types of Wood, Flowers and Trees.
-Due to its stature, many additional mods have been created to compliment Biomes O’ Plenty, with one of the most noteworthy additions being the Dynamic Trees patch.
+Biomes O’ Plenty also includes a lot of new blocks and items, such as new types of Wood, Flowers and Trees.
+Due to its popularity, many additional mods have been created to compliment Biomes O’ Plenty, with one of the most noteworthy additions being the Dynamic Trees patch.

 9Oh The Biomes You’ll Go